shaunlusk/C64Style/README.md

 # C64Style

 ## What is it?
 A library for rendering Commodore 64 style graphics with JavaScript and HTML5 Canvas.
+It is an extension of [slgfx](https://shaunlusk.github.io/slgfx/index.html).

 - Fun for creating retro-style games and animations.
 - Lightweight